Journal

 Make sure that you have your boiler and oven serviced and inspected regularly by a professional.

-A log burner or open fire is a very popular feature that customers look for when booking a holiday let.
+A log burner or open fire is a very popular feature that customers look for when booking a self-catering holiday.
 Here are a few things you need to check regularly:

 • Getting your chimney swept annually